|Tim Roufs||extended search|

 The young man and the journeyboat's girl talked it over earlier, while they were having powwow.
 Or at a feast.
-There's always a way of setting together with a woman at a powwow, or at a feast, or even when groups are just camped together.
+There's always a way of sitting together with a woman at a powwow, or at a feast, or when ricing or sugaring, or even when groups are just camped together.

 And this lady said, "You look to me that you're a great man.
 But I have to go with my folks, the chief.
 We're going up river."

 The one here that's camped would say, "I'll go along and help."

 He'd ask the girl, "Where is your life?"